MartinJeanne/test/README.md

 # Hi !
-I'm Martin, a developer in formation, who currently mostly code in JavaScript with Babylon.js framework !
+I'm Martin, a developer in formation, who currently mostly code in JavaScript with Vue.js and Babylon.js framework !
 I also like hardware and graphism

 ## Some info